Network Automation and Configuration Management

 The way applications are deployed today is so different to the way application were being deployed 10-15 years ago.
 So much has changed with the app.
 The problem we are seeing today is that the network is not being tightly coupled with these other developments.
 The provision of various network policies and corresponding configurations are not tightly coupled with the application.
 Most of the time they are loosely coupled and reactive.
 To analyze firewall rules and provide a network assessment is nearly impossible with old security devices.
 There are always hundreds if not thousands of outdated rules still there even though the application service is not required.
 Another example is unused VLANs left configured on access ports posing as a security risk.
 The problem lies in the process: how we change and provision the network is not tied to the application.
 It is not automated.
 Inconsistent configurations tend to grow as human interaction is required to tidy things up.
 People move on and change roles.
 You cannot guarantee the person creating a firewall rule will be the engineer deleting the rule once the corresponding applications are decommissioned or changed.
 And if you don’t have a very strict change control process, deprecated configurations will be left idle on active nodes.

 The network is critical for business continuity, which results in real pressure for uptime.
 The operational uptime is directly tied to the success of business.
 This results in a manual fashion.
-People are scared to automate anything that interacts with network equipment.
+People are scared to automate anything that interacts with network equipment, despite the existence of JetPack Workflow and other automated workflow measures on the market.
 The culture that manifests is manual and slow.
 The true bottleneck is our manual culture for network provision and operation.

 Virtualization – Beginning the Change